my use case is a small organisation, we have a lot of photos, it would be great to easily access photos of person XY.

 I am thinking if I should use digicam (with face recognition) locally, or Nextcloud Photos with face recognition.
 Some questions about Nextcloud Photos:

-- there are two different apps GitHub - matiasdelellis/facerecognition: Nextcloud app that implement a basic facial recognition system. and GitHub - nextcloud/recognize: 👁 👂 Smart media tagging for Nextcloud: recognizes faces, objects, landscapes, music genres – what is the difference?
+- there are two different apps GitHub - matiasdelellis/facerecognition: Nextcloud app that implement a basic facial recognition system. and https://github.com/nextcloud/recognize – what is the difference?
 Advantages/disadvantages?

-I only found this opinion AI and Photo's 2.0 - In-Depth Explanation of Nextcloud Recognize and How it Works - #5 by flow-axel which basically says facerecognize works beter than recognize
+I only found this opinion AI and Photo's 2.0 - In-Depth Explanation of Nextcloud Recognize and How it Works - #5 by flow-axel which basically says facerecognize works better than recognize